 There are many areas in which automation can be used to speed up processes and improve quality.
 Automating regression test suites, build deployments, and test data creation can save time and improve the accuracy of these tasks.
 In addition, automating repetitive manual tasks can free up time for more creative work.
 Automating processes can also help to ensure that standards are met and procedures are consistently.

 Expect to come across this basic automation testing interview questions.

 As a general rule, any test case that is performed frequently and/or is likely to produce the same result each time it is run is a good candidate for automation.
 This includes regression tests, sanity checks, and smoke tests.

-Not all test cases need to be automated, and in some cases it may not be possible or practical to automate a particular test case.
-For example, if a test requires human interaction or judgement, it cannot be automated.
-Similarly, if a test can only be performed in a specific environment or under specific conditions, it may not be possible to automate it.
+Not all test cases need to be automated, and in some cases, it may not be possible or practical to automate a particular test case.
+For example, if a test requires human interaction or judgment, it cannot be automated.
+Similarly, if a test can only be performed in a specific environment or under specific conditions, automating it may not be possible.

 Most people think that automating your processes is the key to efficiency and productivity.
 After all, why waste time on tasks that can be easily handled by a machine?
 However, it's important to remember that not all tasks can be automated.
 In fact, there are some tasks that are better left to human beings.
 Here are a few examples: